-Fernanda Torres has served as Staff Attorney for IPNW since 2011.
-She litigates innocence claims for prisoners where DNA testing is not an option.
-Fernanda works with attorneys, students, experts and investigators on complex cases involving murder, rape, homicide by abuse, arson, robbery and assault.
+Fernanda Torres joined IPNW as Staff Attorney in 2011 and also serves as the organization’s Volunteer Coordinator.
+Fernanda litigates complex cases involving murder, rape, homicide by abuse, arson, robbery and assault.
 She was lead counsel in the 2013 exonerations of Brandon Olebar and Paul Statler.
-A 2003 graduate of New York University School of Law, Fernanda has experience with trial, post-conviction and capital cases as a private practitioner and public defender.
-She serves on the boards of the Washington Association of Criminal Defense Lawyers and the Seattle Amistad School and has been recognized by the King County Bar Association for her significant pro bono contributions.
+A graduate of New York University School of Law and Williams College, Fernanda has experience with trial, post-conviction and capital cases as a private practitioner and public defender.
+She serves on the board of Seattle Amistad School and has been recognized by the King County Bar Association for her significant pro bono contributions.
 Born in Mexico, Fernanda is bilingual.
 In addition to her tenacious and compassionate client representation, Fernanda conducts training and pro bono partnership outreach for IPNW.
 See full profile

 Faculty Support Supervisor

 Lauren Collins provides support to the Innocence Project Northwest Clinic faculty and supervises the Faculty Support Team at the University of Washington School of Law.
 She is also pursuing a Masters of Social Work degree at the UW and serves homeless youth at Neighborcare Health’s 45th Street Youth Medical and Dental Clinic.
 She joined the Social Justice Fund’s Gender Justice Giving Project, raising money for organizations working on issues of family security, reproductive rights, and freedom of gender identity and expression.
 Lauren is dedicated to the work of IPNW and helps coordinate the education of IPNW clinic students and assist faculty who teach and supervise students working on IPNW cases.